biswajit29/Azure-Tf-Demo/readme.md

 #### terraform apply - apply the changes which was shown in the plan state and they can be executed in reality.
 So a resource group will be created in Azure

     terraform plan

+#### terraform destroy - upon running it, it will create a destroy plan.
+It will try to delete only the resource group as it is only defined in this configuration.
+Tf will destroy resources in the proper order.

+    terraform destroy